 People who recover from severe burns state that a supporting family and helpful friends play an essential role in the process of healing burn wounds.
 There are cases where survivors said that they received help from people they never knew, and others confessed that some friends disappeared when they fell ill.
-It is useful to enroll for a first aid burns course so that you can help a patient effectively.
+It is useful to enroll in an emergency first aid for burns course so that you can help a patient effectively.

 Visiting them in Hospitals